Gilberts of Compton

 The Gilberts of Compton were a noted Anglo-Norman family of knightly class, having seats at both Compton Castle and Greenway Estate, Devon, England.
 They were prominent in the British colonization of the Americas during the Elizabethan era.

 Origin

 The first well-documented member of the Gilbert family was Sir Geoffrey (Galfried) Gilbert MP for Totnes in 1326, who in 1329 married Joan de Compton, heiress of Compton Castle, thereby acquiring this seat for the family that came to be called the "Gilberts of Compton”.
-Their son William Gilbert expanded the fortunes of the family by marriage with Elizabeth Champernowne, eventual co-heiress of a wealthy Devonshire family.
+Their son William Gilbert expanded the fortunes of the family by marriage with Elizabeth Champernowne of Clist, eventual co-heiress of a wealthy Devonshire family.